microspectrometer/dev-kit-2020/README.md

                 - `init turns led on`
                 - `init turns led green`
             - add tests for the plumbing behavior
-- [ ] DebugLed for four LEDs
+- [x] DebugLeds for four LEDs
     - *goal*:
         - indicate a four-bit error code redefinable on a per-test basis
+        - combine with lib `DebugLed` into a single lib where you say how many LEDs there are
     - *minimum viable*:
-        - this is done, just use one LED!
+        - [x] just use one LED!
-    - *just beyond minimum viable*:
-        - treat as a single LED
-        - but design the interface to be open for extension
+        - [x] provide plumbing for all four LEDs!

 # Internal deadline
 ## Context